 FMEA is a method of analysis whereby the effects or consequences of individual components of failure modes are systematically identified and analyzed.
 FMEA is based on the following main concepts.

-FMEA allows the identification of the effects and chain of events caused by each failure mode of the selected components of the system (dam); It serves to:
+FMEA allows the identification of the effects and chain of events caused by each failure mode of the selected components of the system, such as a dam.
+It serves to:

 Dam break hazard analysis (including, where applicable, waste and tailing dams as well as cases where floodwave calculations are not required as such) shall contain: